engisalor/sketch-grammar-explorer/README.md

 ### API credentials

 Response data can include credentials in several locations and should be removed before storing or sharing.
-SGEX mitigates the exposure of credentials with the `sgex.config.ignored_parameters` list, which `requests-cache` uses to strip secret parameters from URLs/session data.
-A custom hook has also been added to redact credentials from JSON response data before it gets cached.
+SGEX mitigates the exposure of credentials with by 1) instructing `requests-cache` to strip credentials from URLs and 2) executing a custom hook to redact JSON response data before it gets cached.

 ### Data storage

-Data can be stored more securely by using a custom serializer with `requests-cache`, as in the example below, which encrypts data on the fly.
+Data can be stored more securely by using a custom serializer with `requests-cache`, as in the example below, which encrypts/decrypts data.
 When storing unencrypted `pickle` data, they recommend using the [safe_pickle_serializer](https://requests-cache.readthedocs.io/en/stable/user_guide/security.html).

 ```python
 from requests_cache import SerializerPipeline, Stage, pickle_serializer